lenymo/glennmccomb-com/content/articles/how-to-build-custom-hugo-pagination.md

 ## Getting started with Hugo

 If you don't have a Hugo site yet, [it's very easy to set up](https://gohugo.io/getting-started/quick-start/) and I highly recommend it for projects large and small.
-If you've previously used a CMS such as WordPress you'll be pleased to find that Hugo uses a lot of similar terminology.
+If you have experience using a CMS such as WordPress you'll be pleased to find that Hugo uses a lot of similar terminology.

 ### Adding posts

 In order to test pagination you'll need some content on your site.
-If you're in the early stages of development, add some dummy posts to help generate multiple pages.
+If you're in the early stages of development, add some dummy posts to your <code>/content/</code> directory to help generate multiple pages.

 ### Setting the number of posts per page